Frequently Asked Questions

 How do I apply or nominate someone for one of your awards?

 Please visit our awards page for more information on applying or nominating someone for one of our awards.

 Do you have invention programs for young inventors?

 Lemelson-MIT InvenTeams is an initiative of the Lemelson-MIT Program that awards annual grants of up to $10,000 each to teams of high-school students, teachers and mentors to invent technological solutions to real world problems.
-JV InvenTeams is a new offering from the Lemelson-MIT Program for teams of 9th and 10th grade students to develop skills in science, technology, engineering and math through invention-based design activities.
+JV InvenTeams is a new offering from the Lemelson-MIT Program for teams of 7th through 10th grade students to develop skills in science, technology, engineering and math through invention-based design activities.